Change Your Words, Change Your Mindset: A Simple Guide to Transforming Your Way of Thinking

 3. Change “I should” to “I could” or “I choose to”

-The word “should” often carries guilt and pressure.
+The word “should” often brings feelings of guilt and pressure.

-Replacing it with “could” or “choose to” shifts it from an obligation to a possibility or a conscious decision.
+Using “could” or “choose to” instead turns it from an obligation into a possibility or a conscious choice.

 Example Shifts: